seb-oss/green/README.md

 ### We work from right to left

 If something can be deployed, we deploy.
 Then, if a PR needs a review, we review.
 Then, and only then, if something can be built, we build.
 Flow is more important than speed.

+## The design process

+Green is tightly integrated with the design process.
+The design responsibles are part of the team so that decisions can be made effectively and by those most suited.

+For the most part we follow the existing design.
+When changes have to be made for practical reasons, clarity, uniformity, accessibility or any other reason, the design responsibles make the call and the change is integrated.

+This can, and will, lead to minor inconsistencies in different parts of our offering, especially as Green is not yet (even close to) at 100% adoption.
+This is fine.
+Far larger inconsistencies already exist in our current, digital ecosystem.
+We therefore prioritise the ability to keep moving forward and improve our customers' experience over delaying for the sake of consistency.

+In the long run, consistency will be achieved by automating the roll-out of changes, be they visual, functional or qualitative, to keep all parts of our offering on the latest version.
+When we go Green, we stay green.

 ## Develop